olvaffe/olv-notes/tools/services/cups.md

   - it discovers and uses libcups to talk to IPP printers
   - it provides remote access
   - apps can talk to this remote daemon as well
-- non-IPP printers
-  - <https://github.com/michaelrsweet/pappl> is a framework to emulate IPP printers
+- <https://github.com/michaelrsweet/pappl> is a framework to emulate IPP printers on top of legacy drivers
   - <https://github.com/OpenPrinting/hplip-printer-app> emulates IPP printers
     on top of HPLIP which supports many HP printers
   - <https://github.com/OpenPrinting/gutenprint-printer-app> emulates IPP